thequickfixer/custom-linux-kernel-guide/README.md

 # Install patches into linux src manually

-Please make sure that the patches are for your specific kernel version or they will not work.
+Please make sure that the patches are for your specific kernel version or they will make your kernel unable to boot.

 To patch the kernel with your specific patches: